jofraley/Hacking_JavaScript/labs/jsapi/gp_service/lab.md

           });
         }
 ```
-8. In JSBin, run the app > Select a category to query the feature layer.
-Click on any point to display the attribute data in a popup.
+8. In JSBin, run the app > Click anywhere on the map to run a viewshed.

 Your app should look something like this:
 * [Code](index.html)